bss114/OHMC_Colaboratory/Protocols/Extraction/2_RNeasy_QiaCubeHT.md

 - [ ] DO NOT use bleach at any step as it is not compatible with guanidine.

 ## Sample Disruption
 *Location: If samples are BSL2, conduct all work in Biosafety Cabinet, if BSL1, conduct all work in PCR cabinet.
+Collect all Qiazol and chloroform waste as mixed waste for incineration (biohazard bag with green tag in fume hood).
 - [ ] weigh tissues and put in PowerBead tubes on dry ice as quickly as possible.
 Do not allow tissues to thaw.
 - [ ] remove tubes from dry ice and immediately add 750ul QIAzol per sample.
 - [ ] secure tubes in TissueLyserII and run for 5 min at 25Hz.